 How to save your SharePoint password in Windows

 For people who have an account with Office365, remembering the account password is quite straightforward.
-Office365 has their own custom security and thus we get a different login form when we open an Access database that depends on Office365 (whether as a published web database or containing linked tables to lists on the site):
+Office365 has their own custom security and thus we get a different login form when we open a Microsoft Access database that depends on Office365 (whether as a published web database or containing linked tables to lists on the site):

 As you can see on the screenshot, you can simply check the checkboxes, “Remember Me” and “Keep me signed in” if you don’t want to get prompted for password again.
 Simple!